 The NetFlow record generation is performed on GigaVUE Cloud Suite V Series node running the NetFlow application.
-In Figure 7NetFlow on GigaVUE Cloud Suite V Series Node, incoming packets from G-vTAP agents are sent to the GigaVUE Cloud Suite V Series node.
+In Add Applications to Monitoring Session, incoming packets from G-vTAP agents are sent to the GigaVUE Cloud Suite V Series node.
 In the GigaVUE V Series node, one map sends the TCP packet to the version 5 NetFlow application.
 Another map sends the UDP packet to a sampling application.
 The map rules and applications such as slice, mask, and sample can only be applied prior to sending the data to NetFlow.